 - By establishing the Khomanta profit sharing program.

 This program pays bonuses directly to producers based on profits we earn selling the specific coffee labels their coffee becomes.
-Bonuses are paid out multiple times a year, and we’re happy to report that producers make over 100% more per lb of coffee over the current organic Fair Trade price— that’s all on top of the organic Fair Trade prices we pay outright for their raw coffee to begin with.
+Bonuses are paid out multiple times a year, and we’re happy to report that producers make over 100% more per lb of coffee over the current organic Fair Trade price—that’s all on top of the organic Fair Trade prices we pay outright, as a minimum, for their raw coffee to begin with.

 Compared to Khomanta, the standard way coffee growers make money is only once per year when they sell their harvest.
 Alternatively, Khomanta’s bonuses offer producers and their families a well-deserved bit of relief throughout the year.